Towards Unsupervised Domain Adaptation via Domain-Transformer

-In the following experiments, we adopt the ResNet \cite{He_2016_CVPR} pre-trained on ImageNet~\cite{russakovsky2015imagenet} as feature extractor $G(\cdot)$ in DoT.
-Specifically, ResNet-50 is used for ImageCLEF-DA, Office-31 and Office-Home, while ResNet-101 is used for VisDA-2017.
+In experiments, we evaluate DoT by employing CNNs ResNet-50/101~\citep{he2016deep} or transformer ViT-B~\citep{dosovitskiy2021an} pre-trained on ImageNet~\citep{russakovsky2015imagenet} as the feature extractor $G(\cdot)$.
+Specifically, ViT-B represents ViT-Base with 16$\times$16 input patch size.
+Similar to transformer-based UDA methods~\citep{SSRT2022,xu2022cdtrans,SDAT2022}, the 768-dimensional class tokens of ViT-B are considered as latent features.
 The domain-specific projections $F_s(\cdot)$ and $F_t(\cdot)$ use the same architecture, which has three fully-connected layers for VisDA-2017 while two full-connected layers for other datasets.
 The classifier $C(\cdot)$ is a single fully-connected layer followed by the softmax activation function.
-We implement DoT with PyTorch framework and train the network parameters with Gradient Descent (GD) by Adam Optimizer.
-To learn the transferable features, we fix the pre-trained CNNs while training DoT and classier with batch GD on Office-31, Office-Home, ImageCLEF-DA and mini-batch GD on VisDA-2017 ($b_s=b_t=5,000$).
-For simplicity, the whole model is abbreviated as \textbf{DoTNet} in experiments.
+We implement DoT with the PyTorch framework and train the network parameters with Adam Optimizer.
+More implementation details are presented in the supplementary material.